-3.2.1 Capacity Goal
+3.3 Capacity Goal

 The purpose of the capacity goal is to ensure fishing capacity in the CPS LE fishery is in balance with resource availability.
-The LE fleet capacity goal is 5,650.9 mt as represented by cumulative gross tonnage (GT) of the LE fleet of vessels.
+The LE fleet capacity goal is 5,650.9 mt as represented by cumulative GT of the LE fleet of vessels.

 This level of capacity results in a larger, diverse CPS finfish fleet, which also relies on other fishing opportunities such as squid and tuna, with normal harvesting capacity equal to the long-term expected aggregate finfish target harvest level, approximately 110,000 mt, and with physical capacity available to harvest peak period amounts of finfish, 275,000 mt.
-The current (June 2002) fleet of 65 vessels satisfies this goal.
-Estimated normal harvesting capacity for the current (June 2002) fleet ranged from 60,000 mt to 111,000 mt per year; physical harvesting capacity ranged from 361,000 to 539,000 mt per year.
-Total calculated GT for the current (June 2002) fleet is 5,650.9 mt.
+The June 2002 fleet of 65 vessels satisfies this goal.
+Estimated normal harvesting capacity for the June 2002 fleet ranged from 60,000 mt to 111,000 mt per year; physical harvesting capacity ranged from 361,000 to 539,000 mt per year.
+Total calculated GT for the June 2002 fleet was 5,650.9 mt.
 Therefore, 5,650.9 mt of GT represents the current fleet capacity goal.